-The consortium comprises 11 heterogeneous organizations (Public Bodies, Universities, IT Developers, R&D Institutes), coming from 6 different countries (Italy, UK, Israel, Estonia, Malta, Austria), which will be working jointly for 36 months, under formal coordination of the Italian Ministry of Finance (MEF).
+The consortium comprises 11 heterogeneous organizations (Public Bodies, Universities, IT Developers, R&D Institutes), coming from 6 different countries (Italy, UK, Israel, Estonia, Malta, Austria), which have been working jointly for the past 36 months, under formal coordination of the Italian Ministry of Economy and Finance (MEF).

 In particular these are:

 - Ministry of Economy and Finance, MEF, Italy

 - Malta Information Technology Agency, MITA, Malta